HydroModPy/HydroModPy/docs/readthedocs/source/getting_started/data-overview-walkthrough.rst

 - Open :doc:`../capability_gallery/cases/geographic_bdtopage_hydrography_overlay`
   if you want the hydrography-only variant with the loaded BD Topage network documented panel by panel.
+- Continue with :doc:`../user_guide/data/index` when you want to adapt the retrieval layer to a new basin, local data archive, or frozen reproducibility workflow.
 - Continue with :doc:`simulation-walkthrough` once the basin framing and data loading logic are clear.